zemian/learn-postgres/readme.md

 - DB user       The DB user that used to connect to DB and assign DB privileges
 - DB name       The DB instance that holds your tables and other data

 A typical default setup for PostgreSQL is to create a System user that has same name as the DB user.
 Since a default database name 'postgres' and DB user 'postgres' is often automatically created, we often create a special System user account named 'postgres' to start the DB server process as well.

 However, a normal system user may setup similar way that match to a DB user, and create a DB with same name.
 If we do this then the 'psql' client can be started without any extra arguments.
 Because the 'psql' has the following default:

-    bash> psql -U <current_user_name> <current_user_name>
+    bash> psql -U <system_user_name> <system_user_name>

-So for a system user 'zemian' who logged in to a terminal, the following will connect to 'zemian' DB:
+So for a system user 'zemian' who logged in to a terminal, the following will connect to `zemian` DB:

     bash> psql

     # Now verify current connected user
     zemian=# select current_user;

-## Create A New DB User
+## Create A New DB Users

 To create a super user same name as your own system user: